![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 Jason waved us away.
 And dismissed the short cut's value entirely.

 "No matter.
-The difference in length of the two routes doesn't seem that great.
-It would be impossible for you to beat me by this decrepit horse trail-- even if you somehow managed to be close behind me this far into the race."
+The difference in length of the two routes doesn't seem all that great.
+And it would be impossible for you to beat me by this decrepit horse trail anyway-- even if you somehow managed to be close behind me this far into the race."

-Jason could well be right.
-I couldn't be sure I could beat him via the rough trail route.
-In my recollections it seemed to consume roughly the same time as its paved sibling, despite being a much more direct course.
+Jason could well have been right; I couldn't be sure I could beat him via the rough trail route.
+In my recollections, it seemed to consume roughly the same time as its paved sibling, despite being a much more direct course.

-"I'm not saying I'll definitely take the short cut, Jason.
-Just that I might.
+"I'm not saying I'll definitely take the short cut myself, Jason; just that I might.
 You see, beyond this point on the highway it'll become terribly dangerous to civilian traffic for either of us to try passing one another there.
-The narrow road, the curves, and the cliffs are plenty bad enough for a single car at speed.
-One trying to pass another would just be too dangerous.
+The narrow road, the curves, and the cliffs are plenty bad enough for a single car at speed; one trying to pass another would just be too dangerous.
 So I figure if I'm behind you by this point, I'll take the short cut to reduce the risk to us all.
-Or vice versa.
-You could try it if you're behind."
-I told him.
+Or vice versa; you could try it if you're behind," I told him.

 Jason laughed.
 "I won't be the one behind!"

 "All right.
 It's fairly obvious anyway, I think.
 In daylight.
-At the end you'll come out on the far side of Burnt Springs.
-Simply make a right-hand turn when you meet pavement, and you'll see the store that marks the race's end just maybe 60 seconds later.
-OK?"
+At the end, you'll come out on the far side of Burnt Springs.
+Simply make a right-hand turn when you meet pavement, and you'll see the store that marks the race's finish line just maybe 60 seconds later.
+Okay?"
+Although I was plenty willing to take Jason through a dry run of the rough-hewn passage, I definitely liked the idea of avoiding such an extra chore, if possible.

-Jason waved his hand again.
+Jason waved his hand.
 "Yes, yes.
 Turn right.
 I've got it."

 I looked to the other fellows.
-"So does everyone agree I've adequately informed Jason in regards to the short cut?"
+"So does everyone agree I've adequately informed Jason in regards to the alternate route?"

 They did.
 So we climbed back into our cars and drove the rest of the way to Burnt Springs.
-This time Reggie asked Steve if he could ride with me, and Steve with Jason.
+This time Reggie asked Steve to ride with Jason, so he (Reggie) could ride with me.
 Steve didn't mind (much).
-Neil stayed with Shadow, but gave up his seat to Reggie, and climbed onto the back shelf where Steve had ridden previously.
+Neil stayed with us in Shadow, but gave up the passenger seat to Reggie, climbing onto the back shelf Steve had occupied before.
+Although there were no seat belts back there, the surrounding padded roll cage offered plenty of hand holds, and the thick carpeting was comfortable enough to lay back and sleep on, if you wanted.

 Reggie loved the series of hard hairpin curves on the mountain.
 I'd figured he would.
-He sure didn't like the cliff on the side much of the way, though.
+He didn't like the cliff running alongside the road much of the way too, though.

-Plus, Steve had repeatedly warned me to be circumspect about such stuff with any frat members.
+Plus, Steve had repeatedly warned me to be circumspect about such stuff with any of these guys.
 If I was lucky, they simply wouldn't believe my accounts.
-If unlucky, they might feel compelled to tell others about them-- with the tales possibly eventually reaching the authorities themselves.
+If unlucky, they might feel compelled to tell others about them, leading to the stories eventually reaching the authorities themselves.
 And Neil (an actual reporter!) was in the car now too.
-Oh well.

 Of course, it was always possible Reggie, Jason, and Neil might be shocked into awareness of such things without me spilling the beans.
 For example, if any survivors of the wilderness pursuit of me and Shadow in this vicinity only weeks back happened to catch sight of us now, we might get shot at-- or worse.